Event and incident report software (tutorial)

 Click here if you want to go straight to the tutorial.

 Getting reports to decision makers in a timely fashion is big business.
 Think about the entire financial reporting industry, billionaires like Mike Bloomberg made their fortune by getting market data to traders quicker than any one else.

 Although less well paid, there is still a need for incident report software in facilities management to be swift.
-In major incidents for example, decisions made in the first hour after an incident determine the next 72 hours.
+For example, if there is a major incident, decisions made in the first hour determine the next 72 hours.
 As a result, a report’s value diminishes over time.

-Fortunately, SIRV reporting and tracking software makes reporting quick and rich.
+Fortunately, SIRV makes reports quick and rich.
 You can create forms that use lots of easy to complete data capture tools, such as drops downs and lists.
 You can also send reports real-time via email to whoever requires the report.

 Typically people report:

-Imagine for a moment that you’re stood in a loading bay and you see a truck reversing.
-It narrowly avoids hitting someone.
-You may record this as a near miss incident, occurring before.
-One week later in the same loading bay a truck hits someone causing them an injury.
-You may report this as an incident, immediately after the incident.
-One day after the truck hits someone you are conducting an investigation into the loading bay injury and its consequences.
-You may record this as a post incident report, occurring after.
+Imagine for a moment that you’re stood in a loading bay and you see a truck reverse.
+It narrowly avoids someone.
+You may record this as a near miss incident (before).
+One week later someone suffers an injury when the same truck hits them.
+You may report this as an incident, immediately after the accident.
+One day after the truck hits someone you conduct an investigation into the accident and its consequences.
+You may record this as a post incident report, (after).

-This way of thinking is how the risk industry analyses incidents.
-Often referred to as the Bowtie model because of its appearance, it’s a smart way to think about how you want someone to use your incident report form, before, during or after.
+This is how industry analyses incidents.
+Known as the Bowtie model because of its appearance, it’s a smart way to think about how you want someone to use your incident report form, before, during or after.